 - Leave the front sway bar connected

-So basically, yes it can be done but not without some additional modifications first.
-If your intention is to go off-road, it is highly recommended to fit a minimum of 2” lift to be able to disconnect the front sway bar to take advantage of the Wranglers legendary articulation.
+In short, yes it can be done but not without additional modifications first.
+If you intend to go off-road, it is highly recommended to fit a minimum of 2” lift to be able to disconnect the front sway bar to take advantage of the Wrangler’s legendary articulation.
 When flexing, the wheels will scrub heavily against the wheel arches and possibly rip off some plastic if you don’t take it slow.
 It won’t be a pleasant experience off-road – believe me!

 Jeep Wrangler 35 Inch Tires, No Lift (FITMENT GUIDE)

-I’m sure you’ll agree that larger tires simply looks amazing and adds an element of ruggedness to almost any 4WD, especially a Jeep JK!
-However, when going too big, you are somewhat restricted with a stock suspension on your Jeep especially of your intention is to do hard tracks regularly.
+I’m sure you’ll agree that larger tires simply look amazing and add an element of ruggedness to almost any 4WD, especially a Jeep JK!
+However, when going too big, you are somewhat restricted with a stock suspension on your Jeep especially if you intend to do hard tracks regularly.

 So let’s see what the largest tire size is for a stock Jeep Wrangler and still be able to take it off-road without additional mods.

-The biggest diameter tire you can fit to a Jeep Wrangler with a stock suspension is 33 inch.
-The common 33 inch tire sizes are any of the following:
+The biggest diameter tire you can fit on a Jeep Wrangler with a stock suspension is 33 inches.
+The common 33-inch tire sizes are any of the following:

 There are other factors to take into consideration when deciding on tire sizes.
 These include but are not limited to: